skeep194/riichi-ts/README.md

 I use riichi-ts library at my project(https://github.com/skeep194/mahjong-vision-hybrid).

-but it's original version leak some feature of this.
+but it's original version lack of some feature of this.

 * reason of fu (implemented: false)
 * exported calculation type (implemented: true)